DLorenzoLaguno17/RadicalEncounter/README.md

 There are no mechanics in this version of the game, only the AI implemnted, performing their routines.

 # Authors of the game
-This game has been developed by two third course students of the  [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/), [Daniel Lorenzo](https://www.linkedin.com/in/daniel-lorenzo-laguno-a2ab35180/) & [Jacobo Galofre](https://www.linkedin.com/in/jgalofre/).
+This game has been developed by two third course students of the  [Bachelorâ€™s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/), [Daniel Lorenzo](https://www.linkedin.com/in/daniel-lorenzo-laguno-a2ab35180/) & [Jacobo Galofre](https://www.linkedin.com/in/jgalofre/).

 # Credits